NidhiOjha036/Essential-Git-Command/gitadd.md

 # git add command #

 * Add a particular file to the staging area.
-It will shows you tracked and untracked files and changes.
 * The add command marks changes to to be included in the next commit.

 ```